AadyaPandey/fundwise_server/Readme.md

 Manual review is time-consuming, inconsistent, and difficult to scale.

-GrantGuard automates this first-pass review while maintaining transparency and allowing human reviewers to make the final decision.
+FundWise automates this first-pass review while maintaining transparency and allowing human reviewers to make the final decision.

 ---